James Donaldson (basketball): Personal life

 Upon retiring, Donaldson settled in the Seattle area, where he ran the Donaldson Clinic, a physical therapy business in Mill Creek, Washington, until February 2018.
 He is also a motivational speaker.

 In 2009, Donaldson ran for the non-partisan office of Seattle mayor and came in fourth among the candidates.
 In 2010, Donaldson joined the College Success Foundation as the Director of the Tacoma College Success Foundation.

 In January 2018, Donaldson survived an aortic dissection.

+In 2021, Donaldson ran again for Seattle mayor.
+He placed eighth in the primary election.